Nextdoor/kingpin/docs/actors/rightscale.server_array.Clone.md

 **Options**

   * `source` - The name of the ServerArray to clone
-  * `source_strict` - Whether or not to fail if the source ServerArray does not exist. (default: True)
+  * `strict_source` - Whether or not to fail if the source ServerArray does not exist. (default: True)
   * `dest`   - The new name for your cloned ServerArray
   * `strict_dest` - Whether or not to fail if the destination ServerArray